matthewberger/matthewberger.github.io/teaching/vis/fall2018/syllabus/index.md

 ### Academic Integrity

 More generally, students should act in accordance with the academic integrity policies of the university, please see [Vanderbilt's Academic Integrity](https://www.vanderbilt.edu/studentaccountability/academic-integrity) for more information.

+### Privacy

+All student data and information will be protected under FERPA laws.
+Please refer to the [Vanderbilt Student Privacy Statement](https://registrar.vanderbilt.edu/ferpa/vanderbilt-student-privacy-statement.php).
+Please take care to not disclose any private information during lectures and when submitting assignments.

+### Nondiscrimination and Anti-Harassment

+Vanderbilt is committed to an environment that is free of discrimination and harassment of any kind.
+If you feel you are being sexually harassed, please see [Project Safe](https://www.vanderbilt.edu/projectsafe/).
+If you feel unsafe, taken advantage of in any way, or mentally/emotionally unwell, please reach out to the [Student Care Network](https://www.vanderbilt.edu/studentcarenetwork/).

 ## Subject to Change Statement